nelu-gui/github-crash-tutorial/README.md

 # github-crash-course
 This is for the crash git tutorial.
-Nothing special, hust a html and a css stylesheet and a logo.
+Nothing special, just a html and a css stylesheet and a logo.